 2 Using the sale proceeds to pay for a lease extension or freehold purchase – It may be possible to agree the terms of a lease extension or to buy the freehold directly with your landlord and then use money from the sale to pay for the lease extension or to purchase the freehold.

 Important: You will need the Buyer’s agreement to use their money to complete the lease extension or buy the freehold before completing the sale.

 3 Extension Directly to the Buyer – It may be possible to agree with your landlord that immediately on completing the sale, the Landlord will complete a lease extension to the Buyer or sell the freehold to them.

 Important: Few Landlords or Buyers will agree to this.

 4 Statutory lease extension or purchase of the freehold – You can start the statutory lease extension process by serving a Claim Notice.
 Then, when you complete the sale of your property, you assign the benefit of that Claim Notice to the Buyer and they can proceed with the lease extension as though they had always owned the property.

 Important: The Buyer will usually require a reduction in the price to reflect that they are taking the risk of dealing with the lease extension or freehold purchase.
 This will not be possible if the Buyer needs a mortgage and the mortgage company requires a longer lease than you have.
 The mortgage company will not release funds until the lease is extended or the freehold purchased.

-For further information about your options in selling your property with a short lease and a detailed quotation, please contact Joanne Rea directly on 0191 245 4835 or email@example.com.
+For further information about your options in selling your property with a short lease and a detailed quotation, please contact Claire Wilson directly on 0191 429 4014 or firstname.lastname@example.org.